20 Yoga poses for beginners video included

 The nineteen yoga pose is Navasana or modern name Boat Pose

-Benefits of practicing Navasana:
+Benefits of practising Navasana:

 Tones and strengthens your abdominal muscles strengthen your spine and hip flexors, stimulates thyroid, prostate glands, and intestines.
 Navasana also helps alleviate stress and improves confidence.